Coleman Legal LLP Logo

 Tort

-Liability in tort is fault based.
-For an action to lie in tort, there must be: a duty of care owed by the producer or manufacturer of the product; a breach of that duty of care; and a causal relationship between the breach and the damage caused to the user of the product.
+Liability in tort is fault-based.
+For an action to lie in tort, there must be a duty of care owed by the producer or manufacturer of the product, a breach of that duty of care, and a causal relationship between the breach and the damage caused to the product user.
 Unlike under the 1991 Act, a plaintiff suing in tort may, in certain circumstances, succeed in a negligence action for non-dangerous defects.

-There are strict regulations to ensure our health and safety when it comes to the products we buy.
-We, as consumers, expect the things we buy to be safe, but sometimes there are instances when some products may be faulty or defective and as a result can cause serious personal injury.
+There are strict regulations to ensure our health and safety regarding the products we buy.
+We, as consumers, expect the things we buy to be safe, but sometimes, there are instances when some products may be faulty and, as a result, can cause serious personal injury.
 This is the reason why there is a need for a stringent product liability law.
-Product manufacturers can be held liable for design defects and manufacturing flaws, for not including adequate safeguards particularly on dangerous products and for inadequate product warnings or information on those products.
+Product manufacturers can be held liable for design defects and manufacturing flaws, for not including adequate safeguards, particularly on dangerous products and for inadequate product warnings or information on those products.

 • Unsafe medical devices